gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_FMINNMV	; Used in aarch64-simd.md.
     UNSPEC_FMINV	; Used in aarch64-simd.md.
     UNSPEC_FADDV	; Used in aarch64-simd.md.
+    UNSPEC_SADDV	; Used in aarch64-simd.md.
-    UNSPEC_ADDV		; Used in aarch64-simd.md.
+    UNSPEC_UADDV	; Used in aarch64-simd.md.
     UNSPEC_SMAXV	; Used in aarch64-simd.md.
     UNSPEC_SMINV	; Used in aarch64-simd.md.
     UNSPEC_UMAXV	; Used in aarch64-simd.md.